 6 Apple Health Tricks You Should Know

-Introduced with iOS 8, the Health app was not really a frequently used app for iPhone users.
+The Health app is not really a frequently used app for iPhone users.
 Since fitness gadgets and apps conquered the market, Apple’s health center is back in the game again.
 It not only counts your steps but can be a useful tool to monitor your health and fitness progress.
 We present 6 tricks in this article that you should definitely know.
 Find out how Apple Health benefits your daily life.

 The Medical ID can save lives in emergencies.
 This Health app feature contains your blood type, social security number and more.
 In an emergency, paramedics and doctors can access important information (such as diseases, allergies, blood type, etc.) via the Medical ID on your iPhone.
 If you want to set up a Medical ID, you have to go to your Health app and tap Medical ID in the bottom right corner.

 Then you can enter as many information as you want in the respective fields.
 You can even choose one or multiple person(s) from your contacts to be your emergency contact(s).
 In an emergency, they can be called from your iPhone without unlocking it.